heiner/dylaniki/Down_In_The_Groove.md

 Eyolf Østrem

 </h3>
-<em>Down in the Groove </em>came at a time when Dylan wasn't exactly at
-the zenith of his powers as a recording artist.
+*Down in the Groove* came at a time when Dylan wasn't exactly at the zenith of his powers as a recording artist.
 His struggles with the modern recording techniques (at the time mostly resulting in lost battles), as well as a steadily decreasing audience since his religious trilogy, hadn't been good for his reputation.
-And <em>Down in the Groove
-</em>didn't make things much better.
+And *Down in the Groove* didn't make things much better.

 It is probably one of the last albums people buy.
 And in my most critical moments I'm inclined to say: “And for good reason.”
-But still: the album has qualities, not only compared with <em>Knocked out Loaded</em>, which only has <em>one</em> quality (“Brownsville Girl”).
+But still: the album has qualities, not only compared with *Knocked out Loaded*, which only has *one* quality (“Brownsville Girl”).

 I'll return to the qualities in a moment.
 First a general overview: The six first songs, and eight out of ten songs on the album as a whole, are